-Our Special Educational Needs and Disabilities Co-ordinator, Mrs K Barker, has responsibility for SEND, and is always willing to meet with parents to discuss a students’ specific needs.
+Our Special Educational Needs and Disabilities Co-ordinator, Mrs S King, has responsibility for SEND, and is always willing to meet with parents to discuss a students’ specific needs.

 Alongside every student’s full academic programme of lessons the school is committed to providing an enticing, challenging and broad range of experiences which support their holistic development.
 The more involved students become in school life, the higher their achievement is overall.
 They need to become resilient, independent, well-rounded individuals and our programme of events is designed to support this core belief.

-We offer a wide range of enrichment activities covering every subject, while the strength of both curricular and extra curricular Sport and Performing Arts has been recognised by the award of Sportsmark and Artsmark Gold.
+We offer a wide range of enrichment activities covering every subject, while the strength of both curricular and extra curricular Sport and Performing Arts is indicated by the very large number of students awarded Sports or Arts Colours.

-Our termly Challenge Days, when the timetable is suspended, give further opportunity for a wide range of trips and workshops for all year groups.
+Our Challenge Days in the summer term, when the timetable is suspended, give further opportunity for a wide range of trips and workshops for all year groups.
 As such, we have created a programme for your child which ensures that their curriculum knowledge and practical application is enhanced.
 It is expected that all students in the year group will take a full part in all activities.

 Alongside our programme of timetabled events, there will also be further opportunities for your child to opt into in subject specific areas.
-These include trips for France, Germany and Spain, cultural trips and field trips.
+These include trips to France and Spain, cultural trips and field trips.

 The wider community

-Ledbury has a thriving reputation in the arts as the home of Ledbury Poetry Festival and The Big Chill festival, which takes place at Eastnor some two miles from the town, and our students have many opportunities to perform at both of these events.
+Ledbury has a thriving reputation in the arts as the home of Ledbury Poetry Festival and many other cultural events in which our students play a full part.